abhilash1910/bitsandbytes-SYCL/README.md

-Once done, it will create a python package named : python_src_quants (which is bitsandbytes renamed differently) Navigate to ../bitsandbytes_sycl_samples/tests_pvc folder
+Once done, it will create a python package named : python_src_quants (which is bitsandbytes renamed differently) The next step involves testing on iGPU (pvc) only .
+Navigate to ../bitsandbytes_sycl_samples/tests_pvc folder

 ```bash